Ahmet Özcan, “Analysis vs. Prediction: Before and after the Arab Spring”, Turkish Review, Vol. 3/2, March-April 2013, pp. 214-215.

-It is now clear that the process of demobilization and apathy in the Arab world that lasted for 20 years came to an end in 2012, but the revolutions are still far from completion.
-Regarding the ongoing change in the Middle East, Bozarslan’s study gives crucial insight not only by including Turkey in the comparative analysis of the region — with reference to the ruling Justice and Development Party’s (AK Party) political power, the ongoing process of de-militarization, and the Kurdish question — or by predicting the use of raw coercion at times of crisis by those regimes for their reproduction, but also for his additional paper in the Turkish edition, i.e., an analysis of the causes and possible consequences of the Arab riots from the point of view of political sociology.
-In this additional article, the reader will find the typology of the Arab revolutions; the reasons for the success of the Tunisian and Egyptian revolutions due to the hegemonic role of their capitals; an explanation of the positions of the social classes and the army towards the revolutions with reference to the concept of a “cartel”; the subtleties of the domino effect, illustrated by clarifying the similarities and differences between the countries of the region; an analysis of the rising Islamic/Islamist actors; the use of new social media; and the need for the Arab left.
+It is now clear that the process of demobilization and apathy in the Arab world that lasted for twenty years has come to an end in 2012, but the revolutions are still farther from completion.
+Regarding the ongoing change in the Middle East, Bozarslan’s study gives crucial insight not only by including Turkey into the comparative analysis of the region with reference to AKP’s political power, the ongoing process of de-militarization, and the Kurdish question or by predicting the use of raw coercion in times of crisis by those regimes for their reproduction, but also for his additional paper in its Turkish edition, i.e. an analysis of the causes and possible consequences of the Arab riots from the point of view of political sociology.
+In this additional article, the reader will find the typology of the Arab revolutions, the reasons of the success of the Tunisian and Egyptian revolutions due to the hegemonic role of their capitals, an explanation of the positions of the social classes and the army towards the revolutions by reminding the concept cartel, the subtleties of the domino effect by clarifying the similarities and differences between the countries of the region, an analysis of the rising Islamic/Islamist actors, the use of new social media, and the need for the Arab left.

 G.W.
 Hegel, Elements of the Philosophy of Right, H. B. Nibset (trans.), Cambridge: Cambridge University Press, 2003, p.
 23.